-In 2022, LPSNRD did not certify any additional groundwater irrigated acres within the HCA.
+In 2023, LPSNRD did not certify any additional groundwater irrigated acres within the HCA.
 As specified in the IMP, newly certified groundwater irrigated acres within the HCA did not exceed the amount agreed to under the terms of the Platte River Basin Coalition agreement.
-The total number of certified acres in the HCA is 3,268 and the extent of these acres is shown in Figure 10.
-The district-wide extent of certified acres is shown in 11.
-There was one variance granted in 2022 (Monolith aquifer testing requirement).
+The total number of certified acres in the HCA is 3,279 and the extent of these acres is shown in Figure 10.
+The district-wide extent of certified acres is shown in figure 11.
+There was one variance granted in 2023.

-Figure 10: 2022 HCA Certified groundwater irrigated acres, LPSNRD.
+Figure 10: 2023 HCA Certified groundwater irrigated acres, LPSNRD.

-Figure 11: 2022 LPSNRD certified groundwater irrigated acres.
+Figure 11: 2023 LPSNRD certified groundwater irrigated acres.

-2022 IMP Regulatory Actions
+2023 IMP Regulatory Actions